 The Egypt e-Visa is very easy to request and will take just minutes to apply for.
 Take care to ensure that all the details are correct, as inaccurate details could mean that the application is rejected.
 All you will need to apply for your Egypt e-Visa is a passport that is valid for at least 6 months from the date of arrival, an email address to receive your Egypt e-Visa at, and a credit or debit card to pay for it with.

 You are advised to apply at least 7 days before you are due to travel.
-When filling in the Egypt e-Visa application form you will be asked to provide your full name, address, date of birth and full passport details (passport number, issue and expiry date, etc.) One of the visa requirements for Icelandic citizens is that you will need to upload a scan of your passport on the passport information page.
-There will also be a series of security questions about past trips that you have made, etc.
+When filling in the Egypt e-Visa application form you will be asked to provide your full name, address, date of birth and full passport details (passport number, issue and expiry date, etc.) One of the visa requirements for Icelandic citizens is to answer a series of security questions about past trips that you have made, etc.

 After the e-Visa has been approved you will then receive it at the email address that you have given on the application form.
 Once approved, you will need to print it off and bring it with you to the airport for the Egyptian immigration officials.
 You will then be a step away from exploring this fascinating country, land of the pharaohs, home of the pyramids and much more.